isomerpages/pmo-nccs/media/speeches/_posts/2025-11-11-post-Remarks by Singapore's Ambassador for Climate Action at Beat the Heat Launch Press Conference.md

 Where we can add value to the global effort is by sharing those capabilities—data, modelling, governance frameworks and platforms for peer learning—so cities and nations can move from plans to projects at speed.</p>
-<p>Beat the Heat is precisely the vehicle we need: a mechanism to turn pledges
+<p><em>Beat the Heat</em> is precisely the vehicle we need: a mechanism to
-into implementation, to de-risk investment, and to diffuse scalable solutions across contexts.
+turn pledges into implementation, to de-risk investment, and to diffuse scalable solutions across contexts.
 Singapore will support this drive by facilitating knowledge exchange, convening focal points for practical collaboration, and offering technical capabilities that can be adapted for other cities.</p>
 <p>Minister Grace Fu will set out more details on 18 November at the Global
 Cooling Pledge Ministerial Roundtable about how we will deepen collaboration.
 For now, let us be clear: tackling heat is not optional — it is a shared